msgpack/msgpack-python/README.rst

 for PyPy and Python 2.

-Since the [pip](https://pip.pypa.io/) uses the pure Python implementation, Python 2 support will not be dropped in foreseeable feature.
+Since the [pip](https://pip.pypa.io/) uses the pure Python implementation, Python 2 support will not be dropped in the foreseeable future.

 Windows